Kapowsin Water District Receivership

 Brief HistoryThe Kapowsin Water District (KWD) is a water system located in Kapowsin, WA, located about 25 miles southeast of Tacoma in unincorporated Pierce County.
 KWD has a three-member board responsible for operating, maintaining, billing and making decisions for their system.
 The water system currently serves 39 connections.

 The KWD board had previously contracted with Valley Water District (VWD) to manage the water system with the hopes of merging the two separate districts into Valley.
 A resolution was drafted, but was put on hold in in the spring of 2017 when the transmission line for the KWD water system broke.
-Valley began trucking in water to Kapowsin with a cost between $4,000 – 4,800/month, leading to a debt to Valley of approximately $100,000.
+Valley began trucking in water to Kapowsin with a cost between $4,000 – 4,800/month.

 Questions and Answers